Skip to content

 5. A $164 billion market with a $270 billion trajectory.
 The overall U.S. dental market reached $164 billion in 2024 and is projected to grow to $270 billion by 2034 at a 4.5% CAGR.

 6. Industry leaders agree: preparation is the new differentiator.
-Across 12+ podcast interviews and broker commentaries surveyed for this report, the recurring consensus is that the gap between prepared and unprepared sellers has never been wider.
+Across the institute's real-time monitoring of 100+ online dental industry sources surveyed for this report, the recurring consensus is that the gap between prepared and unprepared sellers has never been wider.
 Associate-driven production, digital workflows, growth trajectory, and staffing stability are what separate premium from discounted valuations.

 1. Market Overview: The U.S. Dental Practice Landscape#